 ‘Autumn Royal’ at the Irish Repertory Theatre

 We discover by degrees the conflicts amongst family members, May and Timothy and their parents.
-Through their commentary and banter with each other, they reveal the puzzle pieces of their history which we cobble together to divine how and why they continue to live in Cork, Ireland with their father in his house, caring for his most intimate personal needs.
-Their father and mother we understand by inference, description and reaction via amazingly suggestive flashbacks, theatrically presented with the sounds of machinery and projections on the dreary walls of a downstairs room, courtesy of Charlie Corcoran’s set design, Michael Gottlieb’s lighting design, Ryan Rumery’s original music and sound design, Dan Scully’s projection design and Hidenori Nakajo’s sound design.
+Through their commentary and banter with each other, the fine actors reveal reveal the puzzle pieces of their characters’ history.
+Rapt, we cobble together the threads to divine how and why they continue to live in Cork, Ireland with their father in his house as they care for his most intimate, personal needs.
+Their father and mother we understand by inference, description and reaction via amazingly suggestive flashbacks rendered with precision by Higgins and Keating.
+The flashbacks are theatrically presented with the sounds of machinery and projections on the dreary walls of a downstairs room, courtesy of Charlie Corcoran’s set design, Michael Gottlieb’s lighting design, Ryan Rumery’s original music and sound design, Dan Scully’s projection design and Hidenori Nakajo’s sound design.

-All elements of spectacle are expertly woven by the creative team to maximum an almost frightening effect.
-The theme of parental impact on their children’s emotions and psyche is driven home, but in a unique and stark way as May and Timothy struggle with themselves to expurgate or to suppress the parental damage that changed the course of their lives.
+All elements of spectacle are expertly woven by the creative team to the maximum creating a frightening effect.
+The theme of parental impact on their children’s emotions and psyche is driven home, but in a unique and stark way as May and Timothy struggle to expurgate or suppress the parental damage that changed the course of their lives.

 The images and sounds combine to represent the siblings’ imaginations and personal memories.
 The revelations are of their unique character; other individuals would flashback to events in a different way.
-This is Barry’s superior characterization.
+These are Barry’s superior characterizations, so beautifully understood and effected with O’Reilly’s direction and Higgins’ and Keatings’ sensitivity.
 May’s and Timothy’s stories connect past and present.
 Their humor, a way to deal with the terrors of parental verbal abuse, arises from misery and torment.

 From the dramatically imagistic connections we understand clearly how and why they approach their lives, each other, their parents, their dreams and the possibilities of their future portentous decisions.
 Interestingly, Barry never presents the mother and father onstage.
 They are like living ghosts, shadows of their former selves, once a lighthearted family of four before the darkness came.

 As the ghostly unseen, the father rains dust down on May and Timothy in the room on the first floor as he bangs out tempestuous ructions in his upstairs bed.
 The mother, a dark figure wandering up the hill above their house never visits, though she lives somewhere in Cork and remains incommunicado by her own design.
 However, she once visits her husband in his sickbed and compliments Timothy when she comes downstairs again.
 Timothy reports this to May after she confronts him about their parents.
-Indeed, afterward we learn how May despises their mother as they note their father’s religious fanaticism.
+It is then we learn how May despises their mother, as they note their father’s religious fanaticism.

 There is no spoiler alert.
 The events progress as the siblings try to make cogent decisions about their father’s condition and theirs with humorous effect.
 To what extent do they determine to fail?
 To what extent do they interact with each other in combined stasis and nihilism to deliver a result they don’t want?
 Or do they want it?
-You will just have to see this superb production to discover the humor, the poignancy and the uncertainty inherent in Barry’s work, beautifully rendered by O’Reilly’s direction and Higgins’ and Keating’s performances.
+You will just have to see this superb production to experience the humor, the poignancy and the uncertainty inherent in Barry’s work, prodigiously staged and shepherded by O’Reilly’s direction and Higgins’ and Keating’s wonderful performances.

 The creative team, the director and the actors have brought to life the tragicomedy of a family in Barry’s powerful play.
 The production values enhance the themes and bring them home.
 As we laugh, the impact of May’s and Timothy’s reality drives into our hearts.
 This is a wonderful production to begin Irish Repertory’s return to live theater.
 Kudos to all involved.
 For tickets and times visit their website https://irishrep.org/